badburnn/hr-attrition-analysis/README.md

 ![HR Attrition Dashboard](dashboard/dashboard_screenshot.png)

 ## Files in This Repository
-- `data/` → raw and cleaned datasets
+- `data/` → original dataset and future cleaned dataset
 - `sql/` → SQL queries used for analysis
-- `dashboard/` → dashboard screenshots or report files
+- `dashboard/` → dashboard screenshots
-- `README.md` → project summary and findings
+- `README.md` → project summary, findings, and recommendations

 ## Conclusion
 This project demonstrates how HR data can be used to identify attrition patterns and support better decision-making.
 It shows skills in data cleaning, analysis, visualization, and business communication.